 The Council's operational expenditure budget was \$131 million of which actual operational expenditure was \$144 million.
 This includes asset write-offs of \$2 million which are not a budgeted item and interest rate swap valuation losses of \$6 million.
 Taking this into account Council incurred \$5 million more than what was budgeted for 2019/20.
+This variance against budget relates mainly to lower personnel costs, delayed depreciation and amortisation costs along with lower contractor spend tied to our ability to progress work programmes during level four lockdown.
 Development and financial contributions of \$15 million have directly contributed to the operating surplus position of \$32 million.